Understanding Vocal Range, Vocal Registers and Voice Type – A Glossary of Vocal Terms

 The term register can be somewhat confusing, as it encompasses several aspects of the human voice, including a certain vibratory pattern of the vocal folds, a particular range of pitches, and a characteristic type of tone or quality of sound.
 In other words, a register in the human voice is a particular series of tones that possess the same quality and that are produced in the same vibratory pattern of the vocal folds within a certain range or series of pitches.
 Vocal registers originate in the laryngeal function (i.e., the larynx, where the vocal folds are located) and occur when the vibratory pattern of the vocal folds changes as pitch rises or falls.

 Singers and singing teachers can aurally identify these changes in voice quality when singing two or more octaves of a musical scale.
 When transitions from one voice quality to another occur, most singers report some sort of non-specific, kinesthetically sensed, neuromuscular coordination adjusment in the larynx as well as a change in sound or tone.
-Among experienced or trained singers, the transitions are perceived to be blended and smooth, whereas the transitions among inexperienced singers are more commonly abrupt.
+Among experienced or trained singers, the transitions are perceived to be blended and smooth, whereas the transitions among inexperienced singers are more commonly abrupt or awkward (as when a 'register break' occurs).

 It is generally taught that the human voice has two passaggi – a primo (first) passaggio and a secondo (second) passaggio, connected through a zona di passaggio (passage zone).
 (In female voices, the zona di passaggio is most likely to be referred to as a separate register, called the middle register or medium voice, which occupies a full octave in range.)
 In male voices, the primo passaggio marks the pivotal point between the speech-inflection range (the range of pitches in which they habitually speak) and the call range of the speaking voice (the range of pitches in which they would have to call or yell in order to try to speak).
 Using the call voice through the zona di passaggio – roughly the interval of a fourth – would require greater effort and considerable discomfort.
 Therefore, most men begin to sing in either mixed or head voice tones throughout their zona di passaggio.
 For females, who tend to use more inflection and a greater range of pitches during ordinary speaking demands, speech-inflection range continues through the middle register and ends at the secondo passaggio, which marks the beginning of head voice range.